-An unforgettable year, for better or worse, 2020 and the global pandemic that came with it turned many industries completely on their heads.
+An unforgettable time, for better or worse, the global pandemic turned many industries completely on their heads.
 Some suffered potentially irreparable damage, with the “new reality” imposed by the pandemic forcing many businesses to quickly adapt in order to simply survive.

 Insurance, in general, is a lasting and deep-rooted industry that has historically managed to weather financial storms and economic turbulence throughout the decades.
-And while it wasn’t one of the industries to suffer grave consequences in 2020, it was undeniably thrown a bit off course.
+And while it wasn’t one of the industries to suffer grave consequences due to the pandemic, it was undeniably thrown a bit off course.

 The COVID-19 pandemic has brought with it not just economic fallout, but widespread and significant shifts in the way we behave as a society.